martijnvdb87/php-cli/README.md

 ```

 ## Usage
 Add the composer autoloader to your application and create a new instance of the CLI class.
 To run the application, use the `run()` method.
-In this example will be place this in a file called `myapp` (without the `.php` extension).
+This example will be placed in a file called `myapp` (without the `.php` extension).
 ```php
 require __DIR__ . '/vendor/autoload.php';